Jamie a 32-year-old mum had just given birth to her first baby 6 weeks prior.

 Jamie noticed after she delivered her baby that her bladder and now her bowel problems worsened; she began passing an excessive amount of wind and when she needed to empty her bowels she could NOT wait.

-Jamie, like over 5 million Australians are suffering with bladder and bowel problems.
+Jamie, like over 5 million Australians, suffers from bladder and bowel problems.
 What is described above is a condition known as Stress and Urge Urinary Incontinence, Flatulence, bowel urgency, and faecal incontinence.

-At PSMG our Womens Health Physiotherapist has 20 years’ experience in Pelvic Floor Rehabilitation.
+At Peninsula Sports Medicine Group our Women’s Health Physiotherapist, Nevine Eskander, has 20 years of experience in Pelvic Floor Rehabilitation.